ezeworker/Active-Directory-Home-Lab-/README.md

 *Ref 26: Active Directory user account creation using powershell*

-I then ran a script on the DC virtual machine to create 1000 Active Directory.
+I then ran a script on the DC virtual machine to create 1000 users for Active Directory.